Menu

 Many prominent rebels—including Confederate Vice President Alexander H. Stephens, former U.S. House Speaker Howell Cobb and his brother, T.R.R.
 Cobb, whose writings defended slavery—had ties to Athens.
 Plantation slave labor funded the construction of many grand antebellum homes, such as those of the Cobb brothers.
 T.R.R.
 Cobb’s home is now a house museum in the Cobbham neighborhood.
 A downtown Confederate monument, though, has been removed to a spot off the Loop 10 highway.

-In the early 20th Century, Black-owned businesses were flourishing downtown on the Hot Corner at Hull and Washington streets, centered around the Morton Theatre, which was built by wealthy developer Monroe “Pink” Morton, the son of a former slave.
+In the early 20th century, Black-owned businesses were flourishing downtown on the Hot Corner at Hull and Washington streets, centered around the Morton Theatre, which was built by wealthy developer Monroe “Pink” Morton, the son of a former slave.
 But race relations remained tense.
 Hamilton Holmes and Charlayne Hunter integrated UGA in 1961, sparking near-riots.
 In 1964, Athens Klansmen murdered Lemuel Penn, a Black Army Reserve officer who was passing through town late at night.
-Marches and sit-ins were held at the popular fast-food restaurant The Varsity (recently closed).
+Marches and sit-ins were held at the popular fast-food restaurant The Varsity (which closed in 2021).
 Local public schools didn’t fully integrate until 1970, 16 years after Brown v.
 Board of Education.
-This was also the time of “urban renewal,” which tore down whole Black neighborhoods, such as Linnentown, on Baxter Hill, which was razed in the early 1960s to make way for new UGA high-rise dorms.
+This was also the time of “urban renewal,” when whole Black neighborhoods were torn down, such as Linnentown, off Baxter Street, which was razed in the early 1960s to make way for new UGA high-rise dorms.
+The city government has tried to make it right by setting aside $2.5 million for housing and a Black history museum, but the university has refused to participate.

 Clarke County and the City of Athens, after two previous failed attempts, merged in 1990, and the newly unified Athens-Clarke County elected Gwen O’Looney as its first female chief executive and first progressive mayor.

-Today, the mall is struggling and will soon be redeveloped, while downtown has become in some ways a victim of its own success.
-The proliferation of luxury apartment complexes has brought rising rents and more chain businesses, increasingly catering to students and pushing locally owned businesses out into the Five Points, Normaltown and Chase Park areas.
+Today, the proliferation of luxury apartment complexes has brought rising rents and more chain businesses, increasingly catering to college students and pushing locally owned businesses out into the Five Points, Normaltown and Chase Park areas.
 Historically Black neighborhoods like East Athens and the Hancock Corridor that have suffered for decades from lack of investment are now ripe for gentrification.

 As it was 220 years ago, the university and the city of Athens remain intertwined.
-UGA is by far Athens’ largest employer, its students fuel the local arts and music scenes, its alumni boost the economy every football Saturday, and it provides many cultural opportunities like concerts and lectures that are open to the public.
-Likewise, students and professors are drawn to UGA as much by Athens’ charm as by the university’s academics.
+UGA is by far Athens’ largest employer, its students fuel the arts and entertainment scenes, its alumni boost the economy every football Saturday, and it provides many cultural opportunities like concerts and lectures that are open to the public.
+Likewise, students and professors are drawn to UGA as much by Athens’ charm as by the university’s academics and sports success.

 How to Get Around

 WALK/BIKE: Downtown, North Campus and most intown neighborhoods are compact and easy to navigate on foot or bike.
+On campus, Bulldog Bikeshare offers e-bikes for rent.
 BikeAthens has a map of bike paths.
 (Drivers, remember to stop for pedestrians, and allow three feet between your car and bicyclists!)
-The North Oconee River Greenway runs from Sandy Creek Nature Center through downtown to College Station Road, except for one gap near Oconee Hill Cemetery still under construction.
-The Firefly Trail runs from The Mark development on the southern edge of downtown east to Hancock Road and will eventually extend to downtown Winterville.
-A modern trestle based on the partially destroyed one pictured on the back cover of R.E.M.’s Murmur is under construction.
+The North Oconee River Greenway runs from Sandy Creek Nature Center through downtown to College Station Road on the Eastside.
+The nearly completed Firefly Trail runs east from The Mark development down the hill from downtown toward the river, and west from downtown Winterville, with a gap remaining in the middle.
+A bridge over Trail Creek near Dudley Park pays homage to the historic train trestle pictured on the back cover of R.E.M.’s Murmur album.

 TAKE A CAB: Athens taxis are mostly large vans shared with other passengers.
 Fares aren’t metered; they’re based on zones and should be posted inside the cab.
 Vans gather by the Arch late at night.
 Expect to be asked whether you’re going to the Eastside or Westside.
 With multiple stops to make, the ride might take a while.
 Uber and Lyft also operate in Athens.

 TAKE A BUS: Athens Transit (athenstransit.com) buses leave in all directions from the Multimodal Center on East Broad Street, down the hill from downtown.
-Both Athens Transit and Campus Transit (transit.uga.edu) are free and open to the public—just hop on.
-Campus buses mostly run through campus (duh), with additional routes from the main campus to the Health Sciences Campus in Normaltown and the Veterinary Teaching Hospital on the Eastside that don’t stop in between.
+Both Athens Transit and UGA Campus Transit (transit.uga.edu) are free and open to the public—just hop on.
 Both agencies have apps that allow you to find stops and track buses.

-SKIP TOWN: Southeastern Stages (southeasternstages.com) intercity buses leave from 4020 Atlanta Hwy.
+SKIP TOWN: Southeastern Stages (southeasternstages.com) intercity buses leave from 4020 Atlanta Highway, and competitor Megabus (us.megabus.com) also uses that station.
 Groome Transportation (groometransportation.com) will take you from one of several pick-up locations to Hartsfield-Jackson International Airport in Atlanta.
+Plans are in the works for a government-funded bus link between Athens and the Metro Atlanta Rapid Transit Authority station in Doraville as well.
 Athens is still searching for a commercial aviation carrier to fly into and out of our spiffy airport.
 Amtrak’s Crescent (amtrak.com) stops in Gainesville on its run between New Orleans and New York City.
 Athens may one day be a stop on a proposed high-speed rail line between Atlanta and Charlotte, but likely not for decades.
-In the meantime, the ACC government is working on a deal with Atlanta transit agency MARTA to run buses from Athens down Highway 316 to Chamblee, where riders could connect to Atlanta’s train system.

 How We Stack Up